WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 #### Interval based group bys.

-Aggregations can be grouped based on time intervals such as `DAILY` , `WEEKLY` etc. by adding the `intervalStartTime` in ther requested field and using the `aggregationInterval` argument, this accepts 2 parameters
+Aggregations can be grouped based on time intervals such as `DAILY` , `WEEKLY` etc. by adding the `intervalStartTime` as a requested field and using the `aggregationInterval` argument, this accepts 2 parameters

-* *interval* - Mandatory argument, Accepts an Enum, Based on the query span, (i.e difference of the values passed in `from` and `to`) the following values are supported.
+* *interval* - Mandatory argument: Accepts an Enum, Based on the query span, (i.e difference of the values passed in `from` and `to`) the following values are supported.

 | Query Span        | Supported intervals                                                        |
 |:----------------- |:--------------------------------------------------------------------------:|